Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 ***
 #### Naive Bayesian Classifier

-Naive Bayes classifiers are a collection of classification algorithms based on Bayes’ Theorem.
+Naive Bayes classifiers are a collection of classification algorithms based on Bayes' Theorem.
 It is not a single algorithm but a family of algorithms where all of them share a common principle, i.e. every pair of features being classified is independent of each other.
 It assumes there is no dependency between the predictors.

 Naive Bayesian classifiers have several advantages: